-We took this image while taking this future bride and groom on a photo tour of the city.
-We stopped at the Apostelkirche, a towering church in the eastern part of Hannover, after having already taken portraits of the lovely fiancés in the nearby Lister Meile, a famous shopping promenade running from the Hauptbahnhof (central train station) to Podbielskistraße, the main artery to the northeast part of town.
-We were about to head to Hannover’s Neues Rathaus (New City Hall), but we were fascinated by the Apostelkirche’s beautiful Neo-Gothic architecture and unorthodox shape.
+Though this image appears to have been captured at night, we actually used our photographic skill to create it in an early afternoon destination engagement session in Hannover, Germany.
+We created it while taking this future bride and groom on a photo tour of the city.
+We stopped at the Apostelkirche, a towering church in the eastern part of Hannover, after having already taken portraits of the lovely spouses-to-be in the nearby Lister Meile.
+The latter is a famous shopping promenade.
+It runs from the Hauptbahnhof (central train station) to Podbielskistraße, the main artery to the northeast part of town.
+We were about to head to Hannover’s Neues Rathaus (New City Hall), but decided to pause for photos at the Apostelkirche first.
+We were fascinated by its beautiful Neo-Gothic architecture and unorthodox shape.
 It looked like an ideal place to pose the future spouses for some epic couples portraits.